FrancescoSaverioZuppichini/mirror/README.md

 The `__call__` function is called each time you click a layer or change a value in the options on the right.

-The `init_params` parameters function returns a dictionary of options that will be showed on the rigth drawer of the application.
-For know only `slider` and `radio` is supported
+The `init_params`  function returns a dictionary of options that will be showed on the right drawer of the application.
+For now only `slider` and `radio` are supported

 ### TODO
 - [x] Cache reused layer